molarmuaz/lexical_analyzer/README.md

 ```bash
 java Main <filename>.mi
 ```
 This is an early step in building a full compiler for this custom language.
+I have also  added operators and parentheses and semi-colons that can be later used for error handling as well such as malformed numbers (3.14.15), or unclosed strings or parentheses, or missing semi colons.